-There are so many wholly indefensible comments made about priests on TV.
-In 2019, no one was more obscene than Trevor Noah of "The Daily Show."
+There are so many wholly indefensible comments made about priests on TV, especially by late-night talk-show hosts, it is hard to keep up with them all.
+In 2019, it was not Bill Maher who took first prize, it was Trevor Noah of "The Daily Show."